Convergence and error estimates for the Lagrangian based Conservative Spectral method for Boltzmann Equations: A priori estimates, propagation of moments and -norm

-For the last inequality we expanded the square in the integral of the right side and assumed with no loss of generality that the momentum of $g_0$ is zero.
-We use in the right side integral of \eqref{lbe1} the inequality $|v-w| \leq \langle v \rangle \langle w \rangle$ and the uniform propagation of the $\tfrac{2+\mu}{\lambda}$-moment to obtain
+For the last inequality we expanded the square in the integral of the right side and used the fact that the momentum of $g$ is zero.
+We use in the right side integral of \eqref{lbe1} the inequality $|v-w| \leq \langle v \rangle \langle w \rangle$ and the fact that $m_{\mu}<\infty$ to obtain